acm-projects/Commune/README.md

 ### MVP (Minimum Viable Product)
 - Completed tasks will be displayed as a list and added to a history of tasks
 - Individual profile
-- Household members with a possible admin option
+- Household members with a possible admin option (members also have the ability to leave a household)
 - Household profile
 - Active and completed tasks
 - Manually assign tasks to different users